|Family Finder (#47321903)|

 Ask, I'm not a memorial hog.

 But only ask if you are going to do updates to the memorial.

 PLEASE let me know if you see any mistakes.

 I do the best to add what I can find on the person I entered.

 PARR CEMETERY in Pleasant Prairie, Muscatine Co, Iowa.
-I have entered and am trying to connect all families.
-Please send me ANY information concerning persons buried at Parr Cemetery .
+I have entered and am trying to connect all families I have also taken photos of all headstones at Parr.

 ST JOSEPHS CEMETERY Kettle River, Carlton Co.
 MN